NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

-NOTE: If you have the same username on your virtual machine and on abel, you don't need to type in your username and the at sign in the ssh command.
+NOTE: If you have the same username on your virtual machine and on SAGA, you don't need to type in your username and the at sign in the ssh command.

 ### Figuring out which computer you're on